-However, as public perceptions about dog fighting began to change, many of these dogs were retired from the fighting ring (or “pit,” as they were often called), and allowed to live out their days as pets.
+However, as public perceptions about dogfighting began to change, many of these dogs were retired from the fighting ring (or “pit,” as they were often called), and allowed to live out their days as pets.
 Some even went on to give birth to the ancestors of modern Pit Bulls.

-Contrary to their reputation as an aggressive breed, modern Pit Bulls are generally extremely friendly with people.
+Contrary to their reputation as an aggressive dog breed, modern Pit Bulls are generally extremely friendly with people.
 In fact, they’re often considered too friendly for protection or guard-dog work.

 Some Pit Bulls are antagonistic toward other dogs, so it is wise to socialize them from a very early age, introduce them to plenty of other dogs, and always use caution when leaving them with other canines.

-Most Pit Bulls have very high energy levels, so they need plenty of chances to exercise each week.
-Fortunately, they usually like playing in just about any way you like – they’ll play tug of war, they’ll have a blast playing “tag,” with their owner, and many also like playing fetch.
+Most American Pit Bull Terriers have very high energy levels, so they need plenty of chances to exercise each week.
+Fortunately, they usually like playing in just about any way you like – they’ll play tug of war, they’ll have a blast playing “tag” with their owner, and many also like playing fetch.

 Pit Bulls are generally pretty healthy dogs, who don’t suffer from a lot of health problems.
 However, they are susceptible to hip dysplasia and osteoarthritis (particularly if they are overweight), and they frequently suffer from food allergies and skin problems.

-Because they were originally developed to pull sleds for miles at a time, modern Huskies have incredibly high energy levels, and they need the chance to exercise on a daily basis.
-A simple walk around the neighborhood won’t suffice for these dogs – Huskies need the chance to run around at full speed for at least 30 minutes a day.
+Because they were originally developed to pull sleds for miles at a time, modern Siberian Huskies have incredibly high energy levels, and they need the chance to exercise on a daily basis.
+A simple walk around the neighborhood won’t suffice for these dogs – a Siberian Husky needs the chance to run around at full speed for at least 30 minutes a day.

 Like many other sled-pulling breeds, Siberian Huskies usually get along well with other dogs.
 They’re usually friendly with people too, although they can be a bit rambunctious with young children, so caution is warranted.
 Huskies are usually easy to housetrain, but basic obedience is another matter entirely.
 Huskies have a stubborn and independent nature, which can make training challenging.